 If you aren’t a reader of Niche Pursuits, let me give you a quick run down:

-Our hope is that by sharing all the strategy and questions in a public forum, readers will be able to follow along and learn how they can create sites like this for themselves.
+Our hope is that by sharing all the strategy and questions in a public forum, readers will be able to follow along and learn how to build a niche website of their own.

 Over the last week or two we’ve all been reviewing the applications that our readers submitted, trying to narrow down the list and ultimately choose a student.